rscherrer/speciome/README.md

 ## Saving data

 Many outputs can be saved through time in the simulation.
-To record data, set `record` to 1.
 To save the recorded data, set `datsave` to 1.
-(Why would we have recording but not saving again?)
 To save time and space, the data are saved as `.dat` binary files, with one file per variable.
 This means that each variable is saved as a vector of values (64 bit double precision floating point numbers).
 The following variables are saved every `tsave` timepoint:

 * `time`: every saved time point
 * `population_size`: total population size (so across both habitats)